abongini/abongini/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on: a computer
+- 🌱 I’m currently learning: chemistry
+- 👯 I’m looking to collaborate: on my project
+- 🤔 I’m looking for: help with my project
+- 💬 Ask me about: not my project
+- 📫 How to reach me: touch my shoulder
+- ⚡ Fun fact: I am currently not on water

 <!--
 **abongini/abongini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.